pyunity/pyunity/docs/source/tutorial3.rst

 What this does is it rotates the GameObject that the Behaviour is on by 90 degrees each second around the y-axis.
 The ``Update`` function takes
-1 argument: ``dt`` which is how many seconds has passed since last frame.
+1 argument, ``dt``, which is how many seconds have passed since the last frame.

 Behaviours vs Components
 ========================